-Sax Rats is a saxophone quartet – two alto saxes, a tenor sax, and a baritone sax.
+Sax Rats is our saxophone quartet – two alto saxes, a tenor sax, and a baritone sax.

 It is cold this evening as we load Dan’s van, drive down, set up, begin our first set at the Holiday Stroll in Old Town, Albuquerque, with “Jingle Bells.”

 There is, we agree, a need for our group to perform in public.
-We have our tip jar, salted with a few of our own bills.The jar is out front of us, by the street, accessible to people congregating.
+We have our tip jar out front of us, by the street, accessible to people congregating.
 We will be here as long as the crowds hold up.

 ” The other day I did a gig and still made fifty, ” he continues. ” Inflation hasn’t helped musicians yet. ”